Depart from the U.S.

 bridges.
 Before lunch near the ruins of the Rio Pusteria fortress, we have the

-and its stone city gates.
-The narrow, porticoed streets and multicolored house
+the Hofburg Bishopric and the stone city gates.
+The narrow, porticoed streets

-facades will capture your heart.
-Lunch is on your own here.
+and multicolored house facades will capture your heart.
+Lunch is on your own

 Early this afternoon we cycle on the beautiful bike path